PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/project_sprint_22_final">project_sprint_22_final</a></td>
-            <td><b>Determining the churn of telecom company customers</b><br>A model has been built for the telecom operator «Niedinorazryva.com» to predict customer churn.
-If it turns out that the user is planning to leave, they will be offered promotional codes and special conditions.
-Personal data about some customers, information about their tariffs and contracts were used to train the model</td>
+            <td><b>Determining the churn of telecom company customers</b><br>A model was built for the telecom operator «Niedinorazryva.com» to predict customer churn.
+If a customer is determined to have a high likelihood of leaving, they will be offered promotional codes and special offers.
+Personal data of some customers and information about their rates and contracts were used to train the model.</td>
             <td rowspan=2 align="center">python, pandas, numpy, matplotlib.pyplot, seaborn, imblearn, phik, sklearn, lightgbm</td>
         </tr>
         <tr>